junxit/us-congress-code/title-06/chapter-1/sec-301a.md

 - **(a)** *Personal property donation authority*
   - **(1)** *In general* The Commissioner of U.S. Customs and Border Protection, in consultation with the Administrator of General Services, may enter into an agreement with any entity to accept a donation of personal property, money, or nonpersonal services for the uses described in paragraph (3) only with respect to the following locations at which U.S. Customs and Border Protection performs or will be performing inspection services:
     - **(A)** A new or existing sea or air port of entry.
-    - **(B)** An existing Federal Government-owned land port of entry.
+    - **(B)** An existing Federal Government-owned or -leased land port of entry.
-    - **(C)** A new Federal Government-owned land port of entry if—
+    - **(C)** A new Federal Government-owned or -leased land port of entry if—
-      - **(i)** the fair market value of the donation is $50,000,000 or less; and
+      - **(i)** the fair market value of the donation is $75,000,000 or less; and
-      - **(ii)** the fair market value, including any personal and real property donations in total, of such port of entry when completed, is $50,000,000 or less.
+      - **(ii)** the fair market value of donations with respect to the land port of entry total $75,000,000 or less over the preceding five years.
   - **(2)** *Limitation on monetary donations* Any monetary donation accepted pursuant to this subsection may not be used to pay the salaries of U.S. Customs and Border Protection employees performing inspection services.
-  - **(3)** *Uses* Donations accepted pursuant to this subsection may be used for activities of the Office of Field Operations set forth in subparagraphs (A) through (F) of section 211(g)(3) of this title, which are related to a new or existing sea or air port of entry or a new or existing Federal Government-owned land port of entry described in paragraph (1), including expenses related to—
+  - **(3)** *Uses* Donations accepted pursuant to this subsection may be used for activities of the Office of Field Operations set forth in subparagraphs (A) through (F) of section 211(g)(3) of this title, which are related to a new or existing sea or air port of entry or a new or existing Federal Government-owned or -leased land port of entry described in paragraph (1), including expenses related to—
     - **(A)** furniture, fixtures, equipment, or technology, including the installation or deployment of such items; and
     - **(B)** the operation and maintenance of such furniture, fixtures, equipment, or technology.
 - **(b)** *Real property donation authority*
-  - **(1)** *In general* Subject to paragraph (3), the Commissioner of U.S. Customs and Border Protection, and the Administrator of the General Services Administration, as applicable, may enter into an agreement with any entity to accept a donation of real property or money for uses described in paragraph (2) only with respect to the following locations at which U.S. Customs and Border Protection performs or will be performing inspection services:
+  - **(1)** *In general* Subject to paragraph (3), the Commissioner of U.S. Customs and Border Protection, and the Administrator of General Services, as applicable, may enter into an agreement with any entity to accept a donation of real property or money for uses described in paragraph (2) only with respect to the following locations at which U.S. Customs and Border Protection performs or will be performing inspection services:
     - **(A)** A new or existing sea or air port of entry.
     - **(B)** An existing Federal Government-owned land port of entry.
     - **(C)** A new Federal Government-owned land port of entry if—
-      - **(i)** the fair market value of the donation is $50,000,000 or less; and
+      - **(i)** the fair market value of the donation is $75,000,000 or less; and
-      - **(ii)** the fair market value, including any personal and real property donations in total, of such port of entry when completed, is $50,000,000 or less.
+      - **(ii)** the fair market value of donations with respect to the land port of entry total $75,000,000 or less over the preceding five years.
   - **(2)** *Use* Donations accepted pursuant to this subsection may be used for activities of the Office of Field Operations set forth in section 211(g) of this title, which are related to the construction, alteration, operation, or maintenance of a new or existing sea or air port of entry or a new or existing a 11 So in original.
 Federal Government-owned land port of entry described in paragraph (1), including expenses related to—
     - **(A)** land acquisition, design, construction, repair, or alteration; and
     - **(B)** operation and maintenance of such port of entry facility.
   - **(3)** *Limitation on real property donations* A donation of real property under this subsection at an existing land port of entry owned by the General Services Administration may only be accepted by the Administrator of General Services.
   - **(4)** *Sunset*
-    - **(A)** *In general* The authority to enter into an agreement under this subsection shall terminate on the date that is December 16, 2021.
+    - **(A)** *In general* The authority to enter into an agreement under this subsection shall terminate on December 31, 2026.
-    - **(B)** *Rule of construction* The termination date referred to in subparagraph (A) shall not apply to carrying out the terms of an agreement under this subsection if such agreement is entered into before such termination date.
+    - **(B)** *Rule of construction* The termination date referred to in subparagraph (A) shall not apply to a proposal accepted for consideration by U.S. Customs and Border Protection or the General Services Administration pursuant to this section or a prior pilot program prior to such termination date.
 - **(c)** *General provisions*
   - **(1)** *Duration* An agreement entered into under subsection (a) or (b) (and, in the case of such subsection (b), in accordance with paragraph (4) of such subsection) may last as long as required to meet the terms of such agreement.
   - **(2)** *Criteria* In carrying out an agreement entered into under subsection (a) or (b), the Commissioner of U.S. Customs and Border Protection, in consultation with the Administrator of General Services, shall establish criteria regarding—